Victor Stafford Reid: Biography

 Born in Kingston, Jamaica, Victor Reid was the son of Alexander Reid, a businessman who worked in the shipping industry in the United States and married Margaret Reid.
 Along with his two brothers and one sister, Victor grew up and attended school in Jamaica, graduating from Kingston Technical High School in 1929.
 He called himself a "city bred" person because of his urban background.

 He was initially involved in advertising, journalism, farming and the book trade, before becoming a writer.
 Because of success in literature, his early life was prosperous.
 In 1935, he married his wife Monica and they had four children.
 He held several posts in the Jamaican government, including Chairman of the Jamaica National Trust Commission, and was a Trustee of the Historic Foundation Research Centre in Kingston.
-Reid was also well traveled, journeying to Great Britain, East Africa and West Africa, Canada and the United States.
+Reid was also well travelled, journeying to Great Britain, East Africa and West Africa, Canada and the United States.